arthurjweaver/wwe-controller-firmware/README.md

 ## Background
 This repository contains firmware for the [Weaver Wind Energy](https://www.arthurjweaver.net/weaver-wind-energy/) wind turbine controller built around the [Arduino Due](https://store-usa.arduino.cc/products/arduino-due?selectedStore=us) microcontroller (Amtel SAM3X8E ARM Cortex-M3 CPU).
 The firmware evolved along with the small wind turbines designed and built by WWE between 2013 and 2021.
-Although WWE is no longer in business, the code continues to be maintained for existing turbines and for potential use of the controller in other applications.
+Although WWE is no longer in business, the code continues to be maintained for existing turbines and particulary for *potential use of the controller in other applications.*

 Possible alternative uses include _any data logging or control application_ requiring:
 - Real-time, high-resolution (up to 10000 Hz) voltage and current sensing from a 3-phase alternator